ControlledChaos/controlled-chaos-plugin/README.md

 ## Renaming the plugin

-First change the name of this file to reflect the new name of your plugin.
+First change the name of the main plugin file to reflect the new name of your plugin.

-Next change the information above in the plugin header and either change the plugin name in the License & Warranty notice or remove it.
+Next change the information in the plugin header and either change the plugin name in the License & Warranty notice in the main plugin file, or remove it.

 Following is a list of strings to find and replace in all plugin files.